vinodkpasi/UIAutomation/README.md

 By default, any type of uncaught exception is handled for the application exception.
 Refer [commands.js](https://github.com/vinodkpasi/UIAutomation/blob/main/cypress/support/commands.js) file.

 ### Report generation
 After execution Mochawesome report is generated  in the **cypress/reports** directory.
 By default, html report file is generated for each test suite.
-To merge all html report files into one html report file you can run below command.
+To merge all html report files into one html report file named **mergereport.html**  you can run below command.

 **npm run mergereport**